We are committed to providing an accessible user experience for all website visitors.

 If you are familiar with cruises, where all of your meals and most on-ship activities are included in the initial price tag, you can expect something similar from Sandals — except you get to stay in a tropical beach hotel rather than on a ship, and it is all adults.
-We love our tadpoles and family vacations.
-But sometimes it's blissful to have some quiet time to focus on ourselves as a couple and play the way we want to play without all of the distractions of our kids — or the noise of other people's kids!
+We love our tadpoles and family vacations, but sometimes it's blissful to have some quiet time to focus on ourselves as a couple and play the way we want to play without all of the distractions of our kids — or the noise of other people's kids!
 Plus all of your food, alcoholic drinks, activities and even airport transfers are all included.
-Hop along as we tell you all about Sandals Resorts (and stay tuned, because we'll be offering some hoppin' deals on Sandals vacations!).
+Hop along as we tell you all about Sandals Resorts (and don't froget, we offer some hoppin' deals on Sandals vacations!).

 Jamaica (booking for seven Sandals Resorts with more properties on the way)